-The Walking Health Fund aims to:
+The Walking for Health Fund - currently closed

 - Diversify and increase the number of new participants taking part in Health Walks in Scotland